 For I [emphatic],’ says the Lord, ‘will be a wall of fire all around her [Jerusalem],

 Jehovah Himself will be the wall around Jerusalem, a wall of fire.
 Jerusalem will need no protecting wall because Jehovah will personally protect it by a “wall of fire,” which reminds us of the pillar of fire at the Exodus (Ex 14:24).

 and I will be the glory in her [Israel] midst.’ ”

 Instead of God’s glory residing in the tabernacle or Temple, it will dwell in Jerusalem.
 This is the Millennial glory of Christ residing in Jerusalem (Isa 60:19; Ezek 43:2-5).
 In Ezekiel, the glory of God gradually departed from the Temple, Jerusalem, and the nation, as seen in Ezekiel 9:3; 10:18; 11:22-23.
 God’s glory departed seven years before Nebuchadnezzar and the Chaldean soldiers entered Jerusalem.
 The departure of God’s glory meant that He no longer protected the city.
 However, one day the Messiah will manifest Himself visibly and rule on the Davidic throne.

 Christians always have the assurance of the abiding personal presence of God with them.

-Today Christian experience God’s presence in a smaller way (He 13:5).
-He will never, ever, ever, ever, ever leave us (5 Greek particles in that verse).
+Today Christians experience God’s presence in a smaller way (He 13:5).
+He will never, ever, ever, ever, ever leave us (five Greek particles in that verse).
 We are God’s Temple where the Holy Spirit dwells.
 When we walk with the glory, we will reflect the glory of God (2 Co 3:18; 4:6-7).